manishemi/manishemi.github.io/_posts/2021-05-28-Deep Convolutional GANs.md

 The pooling layer decreases the dimension of Convolution layers.
 This layer leads to prevent overfitting and decreasing computation.

-We have three kind of pooling layer:
+We have three kinds of pooling layer:

 1 - Max-Pooling